 Agency Project Description ST or LT HCAOG Land acknowledgement: Establish the protocol of beginning HCAOG Board meetings and workshops with a verbal indigenous-land acknowledgement.
 Implement this new practice.
 ST HCAOG Establish formal equity goals, actions: Retain consultant services and/or establish an advisory board to facilitate developing guiding actions for building organizational diversity, equity, and inclusion.
-Outside help can help the organization to foster partnerships and build ongoing relationships between

-BIPOC and our organization.
-HCAOG Trainings: In introductory "welcome packets," training, and/or other written materials for staff, committee members, and board members, include information on internal bias, cultural competency, and the agency's equity and justice goals.
-ST Equity funding/prioritization: Explore if and how a ratings program for projects could serve as a tool to build equitable mobility networks that benefit all members of a community.
+Outside help can help the organization to foster partnerships and build ongoing relationships between BIPOC and our organization.
+ST HCAOG Trainings: In introductory "welcome packets," training, and/or other written materials for staff, committee members, and board members, include information on internal bias, cultural competency, and the agency's equity and justice goals.
+ST HCAOG Equity funding/prioritization: Explore how a ratings program for projects could serve as a tool to build equitable mobility networks that benefit all members of a community with priority to populations that have been historically underresourced or under-invested in (see Disadvantaged Communities Criteria, below).
+This project overlaps with the Funding Consistency Tool proposed in the Financial Element.
+Intended to aid in evaluating projects that qualify for discretionary funding.
 ST HCAOG Data collection: Set a timeline and resources for expanding stock imagery that shows people of many different races, ethnicities, ages, abilities, and body types doing active and motorized transportation in varied settings.
 ST